Nexaios/StringCompressor/README.md

 # StringCompressor
-A string compressor wrapper using GZIP and DEFLATE.
+A string compressor wrapper using GZIP and DEFLATE with junit tests.
-Added junit tests.